kulcsarrudolf/pasztor.at/content/blog/2013-04-26-dont-use-ftp-heres-why.md

 categories: blog
 date: "2013-04-26T00:00:00Z"
 publishDate: "2013-04-26T00:00:00Z"
-excerpt: FTP has been around since the early days of the internet.
+summary: FTP has been around since the early days of the internet.
 Even though it’s old and cranky a lot of sysadmins, especially those just getting into managing a server, still don’t know anything else.
 FTP is outdated, has a lot of problems and sometimes it can be outright dangerous, however it’s wide spread acceptance as an